Fry Sauce (made 4 ways!)

 What is Fry Sauce?

-For the most part, this tasty condiment can be found in Utah, Idaho, and parts of Oregon.
+Originally, this tasty condiment was mainly found in Utah, Idaho, and parts of Oregon.
 At its most basic level, a fry sauce recipe is just a combination of ketchup and mayonnaise.
-Put a couple of spoonsful of each in a bowl and whisk until you get a glorious pink color.
-However, as you’ll see when you read our recipe below, there are several ways to create this iconic dipping sauce.
-Once it’s made, the options for what to dip into it are endless.
+Put a couple of spoonfuls of each in a bowl and whisk until you get an orange-y pink color.
+Once you have the basics down, the options for what to dip into it are endless.
 Make sure to store it in the fridge, and the batch will last up to a week.

 Restaurant Variations